MrIceman/MrIceman/README.md

 ### Hi there 👋

-## What do I work with professionally?
+## Who are the heck are you?
+My name is Martin, I live in Germany and I was born on June 18th, 1993 in Hannover

-- 👅 Languages: Go, Kotlin, Python, Dart, Java
+- 👅 Languages I mainly work with: Go, Kotlin, Python, Dart, Java
 - 🚒 Infrastructure: AWS (I ❤️ Serverless), Terraform, Kubernetes, Docker
 - 🌟 Specialization: Backend, DevOps / Cloud
 - 👴 Previously: Mobile developer